uatuko/ruek/doc/er-diagrams.md

 Database schema is defined in [`datastore/schema.sql`](../datastore/schema.sql).

 ### Overview
-The diagram in this section includes the main tables in the gatekeeper database.The relationships between tables are many-to-many, with the junction table named on the connecting lines.
+The diagram in this section includes the main tables in the gatekeeper database.
+The relationships between tables are many-to-many, with the junction table named on the connecting lines.

 ```mermaid
 erDiagram